 Splat the Cat for President

 My class loves Splat the Cat books.
-They are silly and always offer a way to teach problem and solution.
+They are silly and always offer a way to teach about problem and solution.
 Your class will love Splat the Cat for President by Rob Scotton.

 If I Ran For President